aapokiiso/simulate-slack-status/readme.md

-# simulate-slack-status
+Update your Slack status from [/r/SubredditSimulator](https://reddit.com/r/SubredditSimulator).

-Update your Slack status from /r/SubredditSimulator.
+## Examples

 Mostly the statuses you get are garbage,